Skip to contents

 Introduction

-The previous tutorials focus on the individual functions in the package, but do little to show how to integrate them into common workflows to develop spatial products for sampling.
-Here we show a minimal example of how a curator may load occurrence data for a species, apply a couple sampling approaches to these data, and save the results for use.
-We will use two species native to the Southwestern United States & Mexico for this example, eventually narrowing our focus to discuss only one for the sake of brevity.
+The previous tutorials focus on the individual functions in the package but do little to show how to integrate them into common workflows for developing spatial products for sampling.
+Here we show a minimal example of how a curator may load occurrence data for a species, apply a couple of sampling approaches to these data, and save the results for use.
+We use two species native to the Southwestern United States and Mexico for this example.
+Eventually, we narrow our focus to just one species for brevity.

-While we only have two species in the example, the code is setup to accomodate as many species as an analyst desires to process simultaneously.
+While we only have two species in the example, the code is set up to accommodate as many species as an analyst desires to process simultaneously. ## Data prep

-You will need to install rgbif to follow along with this example. rgbif is an amazing package maintained by ROpenSci to acess the Global Biodiversity Information Facility database from within R. Note that a (free, and esay to get), GBIF profile is required for larger data downloads, but for this example all you need is the R package.
+You will need to install rgbif to follow along with this example. rgbif is an amazing package maintained by ROpenSci that provides access to the Global Biodiversity Information Facility database from within R. Note that a (free and easy to get) GBIF profile is required for larger data downloads, but for this example, all you need is the R package.

 library(safeHavens)